ilkerccom/sromc-plugin/README.md

 - If you are having trouble retrieving character data, use **"Reset and Stop"** in the plugin screen.
 This will change the character password and token information again.
 In this case, **you don't need** to match your character again.
 - If your character **does not send data to the server for 5 minutes**; There will be "No connection" information in the mobile application.
 In this case, you may not see the character information in the mobile application.
 - Each character can be matched with only one mobile app account.
+- Create an issue for the problems and issues you are experiencing.
+You can also create an issue for the new features you want.
+- Always download the latest version of the plugin from Github (https://github.com/ilkerccom/sromc-plugin).
+Also get the mobile apps from the store.
+We never share ".apk" style app installer files.

 ## Donate